Transport in Copenhagen

 Transport in Copenhagen and the surrounding area relies on a well-established infrastructure making it a hub in Northern Europe due to its road and rail networks as well as its international airport.
-Thanks to its many cycle tracks, Copenhagen is considered one of the world's most bicycle-friendly cities.
+Copenhagen is considered one of the world's most bicycle-friendly cities.

 The metro and S-train systems are key features of the city's well-developed public transport facilities.

-Since July 2000, the Øresund Bridge has served as a road and rail link to Malmö in Sweden.
-The city is also served by ferry connections to Oslo in Norway while its award-winning harbour is an ever more popular port of call for cruise ships.
+The city is also served by ferry connections to Oslo in Norway while its harbour is a popular port of call for cruise ships.

-Roads
+Road

 The Øresund Bridge connecting Denmark and Sweden.

 Copenhagen has a large network of toll-free motorways and public roads connecting different municipalities of the city together and to Northern Europe.
 As in many other cities in Europe, traffic is increasing in Copenhagen.
 The radial arterial roads leading to Copenhagen city centre are critically congested during peak hours.

+Since July 2000, the Øresund Bridge has served as a road and rail link to Malmö in Sweden.

 In October 2011, heated political talks arose regarding plans about road tolls around Copenhagen in order to combat the car congestion and improve the air quality.
 Discussions were abandoned in February 2012 due to disagreement of the physical locations of the toll road boundaries and political deadlock.

+Traffic signals

+In Copenhagen, the length of the green walk time varies by the time of day.
+There is no flashing clearance interval.
+Pedestrians are not used to having to press a button to get a green light.
+Pedestrian crossings are typically unprotected by traffic signal filter arrows (no red or green arrow) but protected turns may be implemented in response to fatalities.

+As of 2018, 55% of all crashes in the City of Copenhagen occur at intersections.

+Signal timing

+Fixed (cycle) time traffic signal control is typically used in Copenhagen.
+Københavns Kommune (the Municipality of Copenhagen) does not believe that adaptive traffic signal control systems are suitable for the inner city where there are many pedestrians and cyclists because of the long traffic signal cycle times.
+A Danish report for the municipality also claimed there may be conflicts between an adaptive system and the municipality's wish for cyclists to be prioritised.

+Adaptive traffic signals are considered appropriate only when the road functions as an arterial are at the limit of (vehicle) capacity, have only few vulnerable road users (pedestrians and cyclists), and where the road functions both as an arterial road and a local traffic distributor.

+As of 2009 Copenhagen typically used 4 different fixed time signal programs over the day, typically morning, afternoon, daytime and nighttime.
+As of 2012, Copenhagen had 4 standard programs: